 The Two Different Dials of the Rolex Submariner 116613LB

 When it comes to collecting Rolex watches, it is often rare and unusual dial variations that are responsible for one watch being worth multiple times the value of its near-identical counterpart.
-However, one of the more unusual and short-lived Rolex dials that seldom receive all that much attention from the collecting community is the gloss blue dial that was fitted to early examples of the Rolex Submariner reference 116613LB.
+However, one of the more unusual and short-lived Rolex dials that seldom receives all that much attention from the collecting community is the gloss blue dial that was fitted to early examples of the Rolex Submariner reference 116613LB.
 Yes, that is correct – there are two different blue dials for the ref.
 116613LB.

 When Rolex first updated the blue two-tone Submariner to feature a blue Cerachrom bezel in 2009, the brand originally also updated its blue dial.
 Rather than having a metallic sunburst finish like before, Rolex initially gave the reference 116613LB a bright blue dial with a flat glossy finish (somewhat similar to the style of dial found inside the white gold version of the watch).
 The intention was to make the dial better match the bright blue hue of the ceramic bezel, but many collectors lamented the loss of the blue sunburst dial and by 2013, Rolex had discontinued the gloss blue dial and returned to the previous sunburst style for the blue versions of the two-tone Submariner.

 The Zirconium Oxide Etching on Ceramic Omega Dials